Vasile Stroescu: Assembly President and dissenter

-Stroescu was also censured by Inculeț, who dismissed his speech as "café gossip" and a landowner's malcontent, noting that the Bessarabian gentry as a whole reacted with "profound egotism" to the proposed land reform.
+Stroescu was also censured by Inculeț, who dismissed his speech as "café gossip" and a landowner's malcontent, noting that the Bessarabian gentry as a whole reacted with "profound egotism" to the promise of land reform.
 Nevertheless, Stroescu's position was endorsed by the daily Adevărul, which referred to Inculeț as a "satrap" who simply ignored criticism, and called Iorga's moderating stance "absurd diplomacy".
 The paper also denounced Inculeț's suggestion that those dissatisfied with his administration, Stroescu included, could opt to move to Soviet Russia.
 In March, according to the same Iorga, Stroescu voted "discreetly" against land reform, and then spoke out against the majority of supporters.
+Halippa later expressed gratitude that, during the actual partition of his land, Stroescu "never even whispered a word" against government.

+According to historians Sorina and Ioan Bolovan, "Stroescu kept apart from the demagoguery, careerism and pettiness of political intrigues."
+He ran in Ilfov County during the May 1920 Assembly election, on the same list as Lupu—only the latter managed to obtain a seat.
+In July, when Lupu vacated the seat to become deputy at Chișinău, Stroescu refused to replace him at Ilfov, citing "health reasons".
+His absence from public life was deplored that same month by political journalist I. Peltz, who argued that "the old man of mystical effluence" had been the only one mandated to speak authentically for Bessarabia as a whole.
+"Seemingly a misanthrope", Stroescu was also unusually frugal—inhabiting a "small and dark room" of Athénée Palace of Bucharest, where very few visited him.
+He announced that he wished to visit Soviet territories, in particular Petrograd (or Leningrad)—where he had left his personal archive.
+When his interviewer, Ion Gorun, opined that there was little hope that the documents would still be salvageable, Stroescu retorted: "In 1915, I left a fur of mine, as well as other precious clothes I had, to a Lipovan from Odessa, and he took better care of them than I ever did.
+There are honest folks everywhere, just as there are, alas, plenty of worthless ones".